Madadog/three_osc/README.md

 ## Features

-* 3 oscillators which can modulate eachother with PM, FM and AM (todo: 3rd oscillator and AM)
+* 3 oscillators which can modulate eachother with PM, FM and AM (todo: AM)
-* 3 multimode filters (RC, Ladder, IIR Biquad) with keytracking and envelope
+* 3 multimode filters (RC, Ladder, IIR Biquad) with keytracking and envelope (todo: multimode biquad)
 * Unlimited polyphony
 * Legato
 * ADSR envelopes with adjustable slopes